audacity/audacity/BUILDING.md

 ### Disabling pre-built binaries downloads for Conan

 It is possible to force Conan to build all the dependencies from the source code without using the pre-built binaries.
-To do so, please pass `-Daudaicity_conan_allow_prebuilt_binaries=Off` to CMake during the configration.
+To do so, please pass `-Daudaicity_conan_allow_prebuilt_binaries=Off` to CMake during the configuration.
 This option will trigger rebuild every time CMake configuration changes.

 ### Reducing Conan cache size